 Solution 2: Disable and Re-Enable Internet Connection

-If response rate of your web browser is very slow then try disabling and re-enabling your wireless connection, through this you can fix lots of issues with ease.
+If the response rate of your web browser is very slow then try disabling and re-enabling your wireless connection, through this, you can fix lots of issues with ease.
 You can also use Windows network troubleshooter for this task.
 Right-click on your wireless icon, and follow the steps.
 By troubleshooting, you can disable and re-enable the adapter again, and clean the DNS caches as well.

 Issue #5: Media player says “missing required codecs”